The Purple People Eater: Composition

 The premise of the song came from a joke told by the child of a friend of Wooley's, fellow songwriter Don Robertson:

 What has one eye, one horn, flies and eats people?

 A one-eyed, one-horned, flying people eater.

 Wooley finished composing the song within an hour, later describing it as "undoubtedly the worst song he had ever written.”
 According to Wooley, MGM Records initially rejected the song, saying that it was not the type of music with which they wanted to be identified.
 An acetate of the song reached MGM Records' New York office.
 The acetate became popular with the office's young people.
 Up to 50 people would listen to the song at lunchtime.
 The front office noticed, reconsidered their decision, and decided to release the song.

 The recording was arranged by Neely Plumb.
-The voice of the purple people eater is a sped-up recording, giving it a voice similar to, but not quite as high-pitched or as fast as, Mike Sammes's 1957 "Pinky and Perky", or Ross Bagdasarian's "Witch Doctor", another hit from earlier in 1958; and "The Chipmunk Song", which was released late in 1958.
+The voice of the purple people eater is a sped-up recording, giving it a voice similar to--but not quite as high-pitched or as fast as--Mike Sammes's 1957 Pinky and Perky show, or Ross Bagdasarian's 1958 "Witch Doctor" and "The Chipmunk Song".
 Alvin and the Chipmunks eventually covered "Purple People Eater" for their 1998 album The A-Files: Alien Songs.
 The sound of a toy saxophone was produced in a similar fashion, as the saxophone was originally recorded at a reduced speed.

 "The Purple People Eater" tells how a strange creature from outer space (described as a "one-eyed, one-horned, flying, purple people eater") descends to Earth because it wants to be in a rock 'n' roll band.
 Much of the song's humor derives from toying with the listener's expectations.
 The creature is initially described as having "one long horn", suggestive of an anatomical horn, yet the song ends with the creature playing music from the horn, implying that it is acoustic or instrumental.
+The song includes the high-pitched alien voice referencing several then-current popular songs: "Short Shorts", the opening riff of "Tutti Frutti", and "Tequila!"

 Likewise, challenging the listener's assumption that the creature is a purple-colored people-eater, the creature asserts that it eats purple people:

 I said Mr. Purple People Eater, what's your line?